Below is a Rhinelander Daily News article from Friday, May 19, 2006 announcing the release of my book Tales From The Trees.

 Happy is a kinder, gentler Hodag than what most of us are used to but that’s because Happy is a Hodag for a younger generation.
-He is the main character in “Tales From The Trees,” a read-to-me book for toddlers written and illustrated by Kuczmarski.
+He is the main character in “Tales From The Trees,” a read-to-me book for kids written and illustrated by Kuczmarski.

 One thing that sets Happy apart from our traditional Hodag is his relationship with white bulldogs.
 As most self-respecting Rhinelander residents know, the Hodag (according to legend) eats white bulldogs, but that’s not the case with Happy at all.
 Happy is best friends with Buddy the Bulldog…

 Kuczmarski, a 1994 graduate of Rhinelander High School, says she thinks Happy is a good way to introduce little ones… to the infamous Hodag and other Northwoods legends.

 “Originally, I just wanted to create a friendlier Hodag character that children could enjoy,” Kuczmarski said.
 “My brother and sisters have kids now and I thought it would be fun if they could participate in the Hodag legend, but the traditional depiction of the Hodag is pretty intimidating.”